Pedagogical Research and Development Grants

 - These grants have no geographical restrictions and are open to anyone involved in teaching ecology at any level (i.e. from early years to life-long learning within formal or informal educational settings.

-- Funding is not available for work that will form part of a degree/masters/PhD/fellowship.
+- Funding is unavailable for work that will form part of a degree/masters/PhD/fellowship.

 - Applicants are responsible for obtaining all relevant permits and permissions required to undertake the proposed work.

-- We will not award more than one grant to any one applicant in any one year, and no more than two grants in any five-year period.
+- We will not award more than one grant to any applicant in any year and no more than two grants in any five years.

 - Failure to submit a satisfactory report at the end of a grant will mean the grantee is ineligible to apply for further grants.